Blast hits San Diego hotel, illegal drug lab suspected

 The blast blew out walls and windows in that room and the rooms on each side of it, officials said.

-San Diego police Lieutenant Joseph Ramos said the explosion could have been more damaging if it had ignited the numerous canisters of butane sitting in boxes in the room.
+San Diego police Lieutenant Joseph Ramos said the explosion could have been more damaging if it had ignited the numerous cannisters of butane sitting in boxes in the room.

 Hotel guest Julie Jordan, 30, who was staying in a nearby room with her friend's baby, said she felt as if "the entire building jumped."